Online Payments In Self Storage: A Brief Window Of Opportunity!

-Thirdly, when people book online they are not going to ask for discounts or negotiate on price.
+Thirdly, when people rent online they are not going to ask for discounts or negotiate on price.
 Sure, some people will still phone and ask, but it’ll be a fraction of the percentage of people asking today.

-Finally, online bookings and payments are available to customers 24/7.
+Finally, online rentals and payments are available to customers 24/7.
 15% of our bookings at StoreStuff are made between 9pm and 7am, times when we would not be available to answer phone calls.
-How much business might you have missed out on due to your booking process being inaccessible for up to half of every day?
+How much business might you have missed out on due to your process being inaccessible for up to half of every day?

 Time and money savings